lilynolan/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: That microinteractions were things that you barely noticed

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: Microinteractions can make up every part of an electronic device or app.
+Whether there is only one interaction or a thousand each one on be the reason

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*